iggym/Swift-Conventions-Style-Guide/README.md

 ## Comments
-* Comment Why NOT What
+* Comment should describe Why NOT What
 * Comments should be current and relevant to explaining why

 ```swift